 Rebecca Martin

-The Life Summary of Rebecca
+Brief Life History of Rebecca

-When Rebecca Martin was born on 23 March 1739, in West Bradford Township, Chester, Pennsylvania, British Colonial America, her father, Joseph Buffington Martin, was 21 and her mother, Hannah Harlan, was 18.
-She married Joseph Woodward on 17 November 1760, in Old Swedes Church, Wilmington, New Castle, Delaware, United States.
+When Rebecca Martin was born on 23 March 1739, in Bradford Township, Chester, Pennsylvania, British Colonial America, her father, Joseph Martin, was 21 and her mother, Hannah Harlan, was 18.
+She married Joseph Woodward on 17 November 1760, in Old Swedes Churchyard, Wilmington, New Castle, Delaware, United States.
 They were the parents of at least 4 sons and 6 daughters.
 She died on 22 December 1831, in Chester, Pennsylvania, United States, at the age of 92, and was buried in West Chester, Chester, Pennsylvania, United States.

 Photos and Memories (0)